Respiratory Care, Associate of Applied Science

 Credits12

-RSPT 2360 Respiratory Care Clinical III 3
+RSPT 2360 Respiratory Care Clinical 3

 RSPT 2414 Mechanical Ventilation 4

-RSPT 2361 Respiratory Care Clinical IV 3
+RSPT 2361 Respiratory Care Clinical 3

 RSPT 2355 Critical Care Monitoring 3